trunghng/trunghng.github.io/content/posts/probability-statistics/gaussian-dist-gaussian-bn.md

 	</li>
 </ul>

 From this theorem, it follows by induction that if $\mathcal{B}$ is a linear Gaussian Bayesian network, then it defines a joint distribution that is jointly Gaussian.

-The converse of this theorem is also true.
+The inverse of this theorem is also true.

 **Theorem 4**: *Let $\\{\mathbf{X},Y\\}$ have a joint Normal distribution defined as usual*
 \begin{equation}